richchapler/AzureSolutionsDocumentation/curricula/SQL_HighAvailability.md

 1. What is the primary mechanism for ensuring high availability in Azure SQL Database?
    A) On‑prem clustering techniques
    B) Custom T‑SQL scripts for replication
-   C) Built‑in replication and failover groups
+   C) Manual replication between servers
-   D) Manual replication between servers
+   D) Built‑in replication and failover groups

-1. What benefit do failover groups provide in Azure SQL Database?
+2. What benefit do failover groups provide in Azure SQL Database?
-   A) They require manual intervention during outages
+   A) They automatically manage regional failover
-   B) They reduce the overall storage cost
+   B) They require manual intervention during outages
-   C) They automatically manage regional failover
+   C) They are used solely for backup scheduling
-   D) They are used solely for backup scheduling
+   D) They reduce the overall storage cost

-1. How does Azure SQL Database simplify high availability compared to on‑premises solutions?
+3. How does Azure SQL Database simplify high availability compared to on‑premises solutions?
    A) By integrating replication, failover, and monitoring into the service
-   B) By eliminating the need for any backup processes
+   B) By requiring manual configuration of clustering
-   C) By requiring manual configuration of clustering
+   C) By eliminating the need for any backup processes
    D) By using on‑premises DMVs for status checks

-1. Which aspect of the service tier (DTU/vCore) directly affects high availability performance?
+4. Which aspect of the service tier (DTU/vCore) directly affects high availability performance?
    A) The geographic region of the data center
-   B) Database size only
+   B) The level of performance impacting replication speed and failover time
-   C) The color of the user interface
+   C) Database size only
-   D) The level of performance impacting replication speed and failover time
+   D) The color of the user interface

-1. When configuring a failover group in the Azure Portal, what is the role of the secondary server?
+5. When configuring a failover group in the Azure Portal, what is the role of the secondary server?
-   A) It serves as a standby that automatically takes over in the event of an outage
+   A) It is used solely for running maintenance tasks
-   B) It acts as a development server only
+   B) It provides additional storage for backups
-   C) It is used solely for running maintenance tasks
+   C) It serves as a standby that automatically takes over in the event of an outage
-   D) It provides additional storage for backups
+   D) It acts as a development server only

-1. Which tool is recommended for monitoring high availability in Azure SQL Database?
+6. Which tool is recommended for monitoring high availability in Azure SQL Database?
    A) Windows Event Viewer
-   B) On‑premises DMVs
+   B) Azure Monitor and Query Performance Insight
    C) SQL Server Agent
-   D) Azure Monitor and Query Performance Insight
+   D) On‑premises DMVs

-1. Which security best practice is recommended for Azure SQL Database HA setups?
+7. Which security best practice is recommended for Azure SQL Database HA setups?
    A) Using default credentials for simplicity
-   B) Allowing unrestricted access for rapid deployment
+   B) Disabling firewall rules to improve performance
-   C) Disabling firewall rules to improve performance
+   C) Allowing unrestricted access for rapid deployment
    D) Configuring firewall and VNet rules, and enabling auditing

-1. What does “automatic failover” mean in the context of Azure SQL Database?
+8. What does “automatic failover” mean in the context of Azure SQL Database?
-   A) It is only enabled during off-peak hours
+   A) It requires a scheduled restart of the primary server
    B) The secondary server automatically takes over if the primary becomes unavailable
    C) The secondary server only becomes active after manual approval
-   D) It requires a scheduled restart of the primary server
+   D) It is only enabled during off-peak hours

-1. How does service tier selection (DTU vs vCore) impact high availability?
+9. How does service tier selection (DTU vs vCore) impact high availability?
    A) It controls the geographic location of the secondary server
    B) It only changes the database pricing
    C) It has no effect on high availability
    D) It determines performance levels that can affect replication and failover times

-1. Which step is essential when configuring high availability for Azure SQL Database through the portal?
+10. Which step is essential when configuring high availability for Azure SQL Database through the portal?
-    A) Installing on‑premises clustering software
+    A) Creating a failover group that links the primary and secondary servers
     B) Writing complex PowerShell scripts
-    C) Creating a failover group that links the primary and secondary servers
+    C) Installing on‑premises clustering software
     D) Manually syncing databases via T‑SQL

-1. What does “built‑in high availability” imply in Azure SQL Database?
+11. What does “built‑in high availability” imply in Azure SQL Database?
-    A) It is achieved through third‑party add‑ons
+    A) HA features must be configured manually
-    B) It only applies to premium service tiers
+    B) It is achieved through third‑party add‑ons
-    C) HA features must be configured manually
+    C) High availability is integrated and managed by Azure with minimal setup
-    D) High availability is integrated and managed by Azure with minimal setup
+    D) It only applies to premium service tiers

-1. What is a primary advantage of using the Azure Portal for HA configuration?
+12. What is a primary advantage of using the Azure Portal for HA configuration?
-    A) It lacks monitoring capabilities
+    A) It provides a guided and simplified configuration process
     B) It mirrors on‑premises clustering exactly
-    C) It provides a guided and simplified configuration process
+    C) It requires extensive manual scripting
-    D) It requires extensive manual scripting
+    D) It lacks monitoring capabilities

-1. In Azure SQL Database, who manages the replication and failover processes?
+13. In Azure SQL Database, who manages the replication and failover processes?
-    A) The Azure service automatically
+    A) The database administrator manually
-    B) The database administrator manually
+    B) The Azure service automatically
-    C) A third‑party vendor
+    C) On‑premises management tools
-    D) On‑premises management tools
+    D) A third‑party vendor

-1. How is minimal downtime achieved in Azure SQL Database high availability?
+14. How is minimal downtime achieved in Azure SQL Database high availability?
     A) Through daily scheduled maintenance windows
     B) By disabling security features temporarily
     C) Through automatic replication and the failover group mechanism
     D) By requiring frequent manual intervention

-1. What is the significance of configuring firewall rules in an Azure HA setup?
+15. What is the significance of configuring firewall rules in an Azure HA setup?
     A) They are optional and not recommended
-    B) They are managed entirely by the operating system
+    B) They slow down the connection to the database
-    C) They slow down the connection to the database
+    C) They ensure only authorized IP addresses can access the database
-    D) They ensure only authorized IP addresses can access the database
+    D) They are managed entirely by the operating system

-1. Which configuration step is simpler in Azure compared to on‑premises?
+16. Which configuration step is simpler in Azure compared to on‑premises?
     A) Manually running T‑SQL scripts for replication
     B) Configuring certificate‑based endpoint authentication
-    C) Setting up failover groups via the Azure Portal
+    C) Installing a Windows Server Failover Cluster
-    D) Installing a Windows Server Failover Cluster
+    D) Setting up failover groups via the Azure Portal

-1. How does Azure secure its high availability infrastructure?
+17. How does Azure secure its high availability infrastructure?
     A) By leaving all ports open for maximum connectivity
     B) By requiring customers to build their own security layers
     C) By disabling automated backups
     D) By integrating security features such as firewall settings, VNets, and auditing

-1. Which tool would you use to set alerts for HA issues in Azure SQL Database?
+18. Which tool would you use to set alerts for HA issues in Azure SQL Database?
-    A) DMVs from on‑prem installations
+    A) Azure Monitor
     B) Windows PowerShell only
     C) SQL Server Management Studio exclusively
-    D) Azure Monitor
+    D) DMVs from on‑prem installations

-1. What is the purpose of a failover group in Azure SQL Database?
+19. What is the purpose of a failover group in Azure SQL Database?
-    A) To enable read-only replicas for development
+    A) To reduce database size
-    B) To manually copy databases between servers
+    B) To enable read-only replicas for development
-    C) To reduce database size
+    C) To automatically manage failover between the primary and secondary databases
-    D) To automatically manage failover between the primary and secondary databases
+    D) To manually copy databases between servers

-1. Which statement best describes the overall high availability strategy in Azure SQL Database?
+20. Which statement best describes the overall high availability strategy in Azure SQL Database?
-    A) It is a streamlined, built‑in solution that automates replication, failover, and monitoring
+    A) It exactly replicates on‑premises clustering methods
-    B) It exactly replicates on‑premises clustering methods
+    B) It is a streamlined, built‑in solution that automates replication, failover, and monitoring
     C) It is a complex, manually configured solution
     D) It only supports low‑availability configurations

 ------------------------- -------------------------

 #### Answers

-1. C – Built‑in replication and failover groups
+1. **D** – Built‑in replication and failover groups
-   *Azure SQL Database uses built‑in replication and managed failover groups to ensure high availability without manual clustering.*
+   *Azure SQL Database leverages built‑in replication and managed failover groups to ensure high availability without manual clustering.*

-1. C – They automatically manage regional failover
+2. **A** – They automatically manage regional failover
-   *Failover groups in Azure automatically manage regional failover, minimizing downtime during outages.*
+   *Failover groups in Azure enable automatic regional failover, reducing downtime during outages.*

-1. A – By integrating replication, failover, and monitoring into the service
+3. **A** – By integrating replication, failover, and monitoring into the service
-   *Azure SQL Database simplifies HA by embedding these features directly into the service, reducing manual configuration.*
+   *The service consolidates these functions, simplifying high availability compared to on‑premises solutions.*

-1. D – The level of performance impacting replication speed and failover time
+4. **B** – The level of performance impacting replication speed and failover time
-   *Service tier performance directly affects replication and failover times, which are critical for high availability.*
+   *Service tier performance directly influences the speed and reliability of replication and failover processes.*

-1. A – It serves as a standby that automatically takes over in the event of an outage
+5. **C** – It serves as a standby that automatically takes over in the event of an outage
-   *The secondary server in a failover group is maintained as a standby that takes over automatically if the primary fails.*
+   *The secondary server is maintained as a ready backup to assume the primary role when needed.*

-1. D – Azure Monitor and Query Performance Insight
+6. **B** – Azure Monitor and Query Performance Insight
-   *These tools are designed to track performance metrics and alerts for high availability in Azure SQL Database.*
+   *These tools provide comprehensive monitoring and alerting for high availability metrics.*

-1. D – Configuring firewall and VNet rules, and enabling auditing
+7. **D** – Configuring firewall and VNet rules, and enabling auditing
-   *Implementing these security measures is essential to protect your database and ensure only authorized access.*
+   *Proper security measures help ensure that only authorized access occurs in a high availability setup.*

-1. B – The secondary server automatically takes over if the primary becomes unavailable
+8. **B** – The secondary server automatically takes over if the primary becomes unavailable
-   *Automatic failover means that the secondary server is ready to assume the primary role without manual intervention.*
+   *Automatic failover minimizes downtime by transferring operations seamlessly to the secondary server.*

-1. D – It determines performance levels that can affect replication and failover times
+9. **D** – It determines performance levels that can affect replication and failover times
-   *Choosing the appropriate service tier impacts the speed and reliability of replication and failover processes.*
+   *Choosing the right service tier is crucial as it directly impacts replication speed and the overall failover process.*

-1. C – Creating a failover group that links the primary and secondary servers
+10. **A** – Creating a failover group that links the primary and secondary servers
-    *This is the critical step in setting up HA in Azure, as it connects your servers for automatic failover.*
+    *This step is fundamental to configuring automated high availability in Azure SQL Database.*

-1. D – High availability is integrated and managed by Azure with minimal setup
+11. **C** – High availability is integrated and managed by Azure with minimal setup
-    *Azure’s HA features are built into the platform, reducing the need for manual configuration.*
+    *Azure’s built‑in HA features eliminate much of the manual configuration required on‑premises.*

-1. C – It provides a guided and simplified configuration process
+12. **A** – It provides a guided and simplified configuration process
-    *The Azure Portal offers an intuitive interface that simplifies the setup of high availability.*
+    *The Azure Portal streamlines HA setup, making it accessible and user-friendly.*

-1. A – The Azure service automatically
+13. **B** – The Azure service automatically
-    *Azure manages replication and failover processes automatically, reducing administrative overhead.*
+    *Azure manages the replication and failover processes, reducing the administrative burden.*

-1. C – Through automatic replication and the failover group mechanism
+14. **C** – Through automatic replication and the failover group mechanism
-    *This integrated approach minimizes downtime by ensuring a seamless switch to the standby server.*
+    *This integration minimizes downtime by ensuring that replication and failover occur without manual intervention.*

-1. D – They ensure only authorized IP addresses can access the database
+15. **C** – They ensure only authorized IP addresses can access the database
-    *Proper firewall configuration is essential to restrict access and enhance security in an HA setup.*
+    *Proper firewall configuration is critical for protecting the database from unauthorized access.*

-1. C – Setting up failover groups via the Azure Portal
+16. **D** – Setting up failover groups via the Azure Portal
-    *This step is much simpler in Azure compared to on‑premises clustering or manual configurations.*
+    *This approach is significantly simpler in Azure compared to traditional on‑premises clustering methods.*

-1. D – By integrating security features such as firewall settings, VNets, and auditing
+17. **D** – By integrating security features such as firewall settings, VNets, and auditing
-    *Azure’s infrastructure includes robust, built‑in security measures that protect the high availability environment.*
+    *Azure secures its HA infrastructure through a comprehensive suite of built‑in security features.*

-1. D – Azure Monitor
+18. **A** – Azure Monitor
-    *Azure Monitor is the recommended tool to set alerts and track performance for HA issues.*
+    *Azure Monitor is the recommended tool for setting alerts and tracking high availability issues.*

-1. D – To automatically manage failover between the primary and secondary databases
+19. **C** – To automatically manage failover between the primary and secondary databases
-    *Failover groups are designed to ensure automatic management of failover in case of an outage.*
+    *Failover groups ensure that failover happens seamlessly and automatically when needed.*

-1. A – It is a streamlined, built‑in solution that automates replication, failover, and monitoring
+20. **B** – It is a streamlined, built‑in solution that automates replication, failover, and monitoring
-    *This answer best describes Azure’s overall strategy, which simplifies high availability through automation.*
+    *Azure SQL Database’s HA strategy integrates these components to provide a robust, automated solution.*